Office: SRH 3.353

 Joshua Busby is an Associate Professor of Public Affairs and a Distinguished Scholar at the Robert S. Strauss Center for International Security and Law.
 He originally joined the LBJ School faculty in fall 2006 as a Postdoctoral Fellow and Lecturer.
 In 2016, Dr. Busby also joined the Chicago Council on Global Affairs as a non-resident fellow.
 In 2018, he joined the Center for Climate & Security as a Senior Research Fellow.

-Prior to coming to UT, Dr. Busby was a research fellow at the Center for Globalization and Governance at Princeton’s Woodrow Wilson School (2005-2006), the Belfer Center for Science and International Affairs at Harvard’s JFK School (2004-2005), and the Foreign Policy Studies program at the Brookings Institution (2003-2004).
+Prior to coming to UT, Dr. Busby was a research fellow at the Center for Globalization and Governance at Princeton’s School of Public and International Affairs (2005-2006), the Belfer Center for Science and International Affairs at Harvard’s JFK School (2004-2005), and the Foreign Policy Studies program at the Brookings Institution (2003-2004).
 He defended his dissertation with distinction in summer 2004 from Georgetown University, where he also earned his M.A. in 2002.

 His first book entitled Moral Movements and Foreign Policy was published by Cambridge University Press in July 2010.
 In his book, Busby seeks to explain why some countries are willing to take on new international commitments championed by principled advocacy groups and others are not.
 Substantively, he explores the politics of climate change, developing country debt relief, HIV/AIDS, and the International Criminal Court in selected country cases in the advanced industrialized world.